DarthMike/darthmike.github.io/source/_posts/2016-11-19-easy-localizations-management-with-spreadsheets.markdown

 categories: tips tools swift localization
 ---

 Last thursday I gave a talk at [NSLondon meetup][NSLondon] called 'Minimum Viable Tooling'.
-The topic was examples of approaching tooling and automation in a small case for small teams.
-All real examples of what we do at [Peak][Peak], where I currently work.
-One of the things people showed interest in and asked more afterwards was how we deal with localizations.
+The topic was examples of approaching tooling and automation for small teams.
+I showed real examples of what we do at [Peak][Peak], where I currently work.
+One of the things people showed interest in after the talk was how we deal with localizations.

-In this post I will replicate the simple solution from scratch, so you can follow along and implement it for your own projects.
+In this post I will replicate the simple solution from scratch, so you can follow along and get started with your own projects.
 And we will be using Swift for the scripting, just because we can!

 <!-- more -->